codeborne/klite/server/README.md

 This is the main component of Klite - the [Server](src/klite/Server.kt).

-Create and instance, overriding any defaults using named constructor parameters, add contexts and routes, then start.
+Create an instance, overriding any defaults using named constructor parameters, add contexts and routes, then start.

 Basic usage:
 ```kotlin